SpongePowered/SpongeDocs/source/plugin/entities/ai.rst

     goal.addTask(0, watchClosestAiTask);

 In this example we create an :javadoc:`WatchClosestAITask` using the associated builder.
 Using the build we define that the chance of this goal triggering is 100%.
-Thus whenever a :javadoc:`Player` gets closer to the entity than 30 blocks then the entity will look at him.
-Also we assign zero as a priority, which is a high priority, thus this goal takes precedence about almost all other tasks.
+Thus, the entity will look at the closest :javadoc:`Player` in a range of 30 blocks.
+We assign zero as a priority, which is a high priority, thus this goal takes precedence above almost all other tasks.

 .. note::

     Minecraft uses low values as high priority and high values as low priority.
 By default Minecraft uses priority values from zero to roughly ten.

-Removing certain AITasks
+Removing Certain AITasks
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Removing the correct ``AITask``\s can be a little tricky, especially if modded entities or custom AI come into play.